I Install The EGT Probe Before Or After The Turbocharger?

 a CARB “Executive Order” is Important to Consumers?

-such components.
-By so doing, products are assigned an “Executive
+so doing, products are assigned an “Executive Order”

-of emissions and related tests in an authorized testing facility.
+and related tests in an authorized testing facility.
+Failure

-Failure to obtain an E.O. can result in fines and the inability
+to obtain an E.O. can result in fines and the inability of

 (I&M) tests, conducted by the state of CA. I&M tests